Placement Start / Finish

 Accommodation & Food

-Volunteers will live in a bungalow on site with up to ten volunteers in the summer.
+Volunteers will live in a bungalow on site with up to twelve volunteers in the summer.
 It has a fully equipped kitchen, bathroom with bath and shower and a communal sitting room with internet access.
 There are two twin bedrooms with bunk beds and two single bedrooms.
-There are also bedrooms in portacabins (two cabins both with two single rooms and a shared toilet/ shower room) available when the bungalows are full.
+There are also bedrooms in portacabins (two cabins both with two single rooms and a shared toilet/ shower room, and two cabins with single room and bathroom) available when the bungalow rooms are full.
 Volunteers will cook their own meals during the week, except during catered school visits, during which volunteers will eat with the visiting children.

 Financial Allowance / Pocket Money